divine-ray/Servilia/Items/Equipment/Armour/APE-S.md

 Effectively, an advanced exoskeleton with peripheral augmentation.

 Despite bearing many similarities to [[MECH Units]] are legally and technically distinct, as they are always classified as BDD (solely extending the user‘s perception and action).
-	However, common lack of understanding led [[ORCaNG-E-S]] to also be counted as APE-S’ BDD.
+	However, common lack of understanding led [[ORaNG-E-S]] to also be counted as APE-S’ BDD.
 APE-S find common use amongst infantry and civilians alike, but civilian use is unofficially restricted to industrial applications and other heavy duties.

 Their construction is drastically limited by the constraint of following the form factor of a humanoid, which has innovated metallised exoskeletons and skin, exposed muscles and compound chitin plating.